johandweber/primhtalbum/README.txt

 package.
-These programs can be easily installe from the package systems of all maior linux distributions (the program has been tested using Ubuntu 18.04) but are also available for other UNIX-like environments like MacOS X, cygwin, or MSYS2.
+These programs can be easily installe from the package systems of all maior linux distributions (the program has been tested using Ubuntu 18.04) but are also available for other UNIX-like environments like MacOS X, Cygwin, or MSYS2.

 The to run the program, just enter the directory where the images you want to use in your album are (subdirectories are